 Acknowledgement of Territories

-We acknowledge that the Watershed Sentinel is produced on unceded Coast Salish territories, specifically of the K’ómoks First Nation.
+The Watershed Sentinel is produced on unceded Coast Salish territories, specifically of the K’ómoks First Nation.
 Unceded means that this land was never surrendered, relinquished or handed over in any way.
+We are grateful to the K’ómoks Nation for their ongoing generosity in sharing their culture with and actively educating the wider community.
 As settlers on this land, we are working towards better understanding how we can support Indigenous sovereignty.

 The Watershed Sentinel has come a long way from its beginnings as a community newsletter on Cortes Island, BC.
-Throughout the years, Editor, Delores Broten, has remained at the helm, using her investigative journalist skills and a network of activist colleagues to provide articles that meet a high standard of writing.
+Throughout the years, editor Delores Broten has remained at the helm, using her investigative journalist skills and a network of activist colleagues to provide articles that meet a high standard of writing.
+More about our history…

 Delores Broten, Editor